SamanthaBooth81/clay_and_fire/README.md

 # Acknowledgments
 Thank you to all who encouraged and supported me as I created my first full stack E-Commerce website, especially to my mentor at Code Institute, Antonio, for his guidance, patience, encouragement and constant support.
-Also a massive thank you to Tutor Support at the Code Institute for never giving up on the difficult issues I found myself stuck on.
+Also a massive thank you to Tutor Support at the Code Institute for never giving up on the difficult issues I found myself facing.